aimms/documentation/dataexchange/mapping.rst

 The range-existing attribute
 ----------------------------

 If the identifier associated with a ``maps-to`` attribute is an element parameter, the ``range-existing`` attribute can be used to that any values encountered that do not correspond to an existing element in the range set, should be skipped, rather than creating a new element in the range set for such a value.
+When an non-existing element is encountered, the Data Exchange library will follow the ``skip-non-existing`` attribute to determine whether to raise an error, to skip the value, or to skip the value but raise a warning to the model.

 The force-dense attribute
 -------------------------